tonyodoherty86/Genie-Reverse/README.md

 ![Decompile and recompile the Genie engine](Banner.png)

-Please help us cecompile and recompile the Genie engine!
+Please help us translate the entire Genie engine in pure C++!

 ## Introduction
 Reversing the Genie-Engine involves: